James Braid (political advisor): Early life and education (1990–2013)

 James Carlin Braid was born on November 21, 1990, in North Carolina.
 Braid's father was an immigrant from Scotland.
-He initially attended the University of Oklahoma, but transferred to the University of North Carolina, Chapel Hill, where he played rugby and football.
+He initially attended the University of Oklahoma, but transferred to the University of North Carolina at Chapel Hill, where he played rugby and football.
 Braid graduated from the University of North Carolina in 2013.
+He is a Claremont Fellow.

 Career

 Early work (2013–2019)

 After graduating from the University of North Carolina, Chapel Hill, Braid reviewed books for The Washington Free Beacon while working for Heritage Action as an intern; he later became a staffer for Heritage Action.
-In October 2015, In his application for the Heritage Foundation's Young Leaders Program, Braid wrote that he was not a globalist on free trade, eliciting concern from some within the organization.
+In October 2015, in his application for the Heritage Foundation's Young Leaders Program, Braid wrote that he was not a globalist on free trade, eliciting concern from some within the organization.
 Braid began working for South Carolina representative Mark Sanford.
 By January 2017, he had become Sanford's legislative director.
 That month, he was promoted as North Carolina representative Ted Budd's deputy chief of staff.
 By November 2018, Braid had become the policy director for the Freedom Caucus.